Employability in general, and in data science in particular, means your skills must adapt to business needs.

 The first few months of the programme at SAS Institute are about methods and data-handling, and particularly suitable tools.
 The students also work with real life data cases and practice their communication skills, so that they can explain the complex solutions and approaches that are part of data science.

 Do you, or members of your team, need access to data science education at no cost?
 Pay nothing and gain everything with SAS University Edition.

 The lively debate at events like the SAS Data Science and Advanced Analytics Forum show that there is a growing need for people who can process, work with and understand data.
 Companies and universities now face an exciting and relevant challenge in identifying and developing individuals with the skills and experience to handle data and analytics tasks.
 The SAS Institute in Denmark continues to place new graduates in different departments in SAS, enabling them to contribute fully.
 We look forward to following them and learning from their way of working.

 We hosted a digital panel discussion on Twitter covering this theme.
-Read the highlights as a Storify: Are #datascience education programs keeping pace with business needs?
+Read the #saschat summary here: Are #datascience students being served?